 Tips for Visiting the Fairy Pools

 The Fairy Pools are located in Glenbrittle.
 To get here, it is a 30 minute drive from Portree.
 Follow signs to Carbost and the Talisker Distillery.
 Just before reaching Carbost, make a left turn onto a single track road, following signs to the Fairy Pools.
 There is a large car park at the foot of the trail head.
-During the busier months, expect the car park to be full.
-We arrived at 9:30 am and found an empty spot.
-An hour later, when we returned to our car, at least 50 cars were parked along the single track road.
-Yes, this is a very popular spot!!
+In 2018, this parking lot was expanded to hold over 130 cars.
+There is also a bathroom near the parking lot.
+There is a £5 parking fee.

 Allow one to two hours for your visit.
 It’s an easy walk that anyone can do, even young children.
 There is one section of stepping stones to cross a stream.
 This is the only tricky part of the walk.